Q. Why should I give my name and number when calling in a complaint?

 Q. What steps does Code Enforcement take when going out to investigate a complaint, and what is the notification process?

-A. A concern from a resident may come directly to Code Enforcement, or a resident may contact Town Hall, and the concern will be forwarded to EHS.
+A. A concern from a resident may come directly to Code Enforcement, or a resident may contact Town Hall, and the concern will be forwarded to Environmental Services.
 A citizen’s concern is entered into the Town’s database, and a Request for Service is generated and assigned to the Code Enforcement Officer assigned to the area in question.

 The initial inspection is typically conducted within 48 hours, and if a code violation is confirmed, notification is either given in person or by mail.
 Different violations are given different time periods to comply.
 For instance, a high grass or unsightly matter violation must be corrected within 7 days, while a junked vehicle violation must be corrected within 10 days.
 Violations that are a danger to the health and safety of the community are given less time to comply.